 If the answer to a) is no, supply the response from the IEEE 802.1 WG.

 The review and response is not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
 In this case, the CSD statement shall state that this is the case.

+No. While the amendment shall comply with IEEE Std 802, it cannot comply with IEEE Std 802.1Q and IEEE Std 802.1AC because IEEE Std 802.15.4 uses 64-bit MAC addresses.

 Distinct Identity

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

+IEEE Std 802.15.9 was developed specifically to allow multiple KMPs, so each environment can select one for their needs.
+EDHOC has distinct features that makes it different from the existing KMPs.
+Some features include small size of the messages, low overhead and reuse of the IoT code libraries (CBOR, COSE etc).

 Technical Feasibility